Spring Hill in Berkeley County, South Carolina — The American South (South Atlantic)

 2. Sir William Berkeley (c.
 1608-1677).
 August 1641 he was appointed governor of Virginia.
 (Submitted on September 27, 2009, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 27, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 729 times since then.
+It was originally submitted on September 27, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 801 times since then and 3 times this year.
 Last updated on May 16, 2010, by Michael Sean Nix of Spartanburg, South Carolina.
 Photos: 1, 2. submitted on September 27, 2009, by Mike Stroud of Bluffton, South Carolina.